Henry Coppée

 Henry Coppée (October 13, 1821 – March 22, 1895) was an American educator and author.

-Biography
+He was the first president of Lehigh University.

+Early life and education

+Coppée, of French and Haitian descent, was born in Savannah, Georgia, and grew up on Bryan Street as a neighbor of historian Charles Seton Henry Hardee and his family.

-Henry Coppée was born in Savannah, Georgia, to a family of French extraction that had formerly settled in Haiti.
-He studied at Yale University for two years, worked as a civil engineer, and finally graduated from the West Point in 1845.
-He served in the Mexican–American War as a lieutenant and was brevetted captain for gallantry at the battles of Contreras and Churubusco.
+Coppée studied at Yale University for two years, and then worked as a civil engineer.
+He graduated from the United States Military Academy in West Point, New York, in 1845.
+He completed a Master's degree at the University of Georgia in 1848.
+He earned his law degree from the University of Pennsylvania and Union College of New York in 1866.

+Career

+Military and early education career

+Coppée served in the Mexican–American War as a lieutenant and was brevetted captain for gallantry at the battles of Contreras and Churubusco.
 During the American Civil War, he edited the United States Service Magazine.